Jakmann86/Jakmann86/README.md

-- 👋 Hi, I’m @Jakmann86
+- 👋 Hi, I’m Joakim Kristiansen
-- 👀 I’m interested in Music
+- 👀 I’m interested in Music, outdoors, books.
-- 🌱 I’m currently learning Python Basics
+- 🌱 I’m currently learning Python, SQL, Django, HTML and CSS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to keep learning and upskilling
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/joakim-kristiansen-585358233/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Jakmann86/Jakmann86 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.